 The Foundation To a Forward-Looking Cyber Program

-While traditional GRC practices are guided by checkbox compliance activities, integrating governance risk and compliance activities requires doing these activities in tandem.
+While traditional GRC approaches are guided by checkbox compliance activities, integrating IT governance and risk management activities requires doing these activities in tandem.
 Given that organizations are unique and adopting myriad new technologies, customizing a risk management program to the enterprise--rather than to general compliance standards--is critical.
 Structuring goals around a deeper understanding of enterprise risk enables an organization to both prioritize specific risks and threats to the business, as well as convey that information to management in an actionable, credible manner.
-Integrating risk management and GRC begins with a paradigmatic shift in thinking, but doing so can yield substantial value to the security posture of the organization.
+Integrating risk management and GRC tools begins with a paradigmatic shift in thinking, but doing so can yield substantial value to the security posture of the organization.